 Birds, butterflies, deer and hoary marmots are plentiful, and from these high vantage points foraging black bear are occasionally spotted in the meadows below (keep this in mind if hunting for huckleberries).

 It can be chilly, rainy and cloudy even in late spring and into the summer, so don’t forget rain gear and warm clothes.

 The Henry M. Jackson Visitor Center has a cafeteria, bookstore, water fountains, restrooms and friendly rangers who are happy to offer maps and tips to help visitors get the most out of the experience.

-The famed Paradise Inn, with its cathedral-like lobby supported by giant logs, is usually open mid-May through September.
+Paradise Inn, with its cathedral-like lobby supported by giant logs, is usually open mid-May through September.
 The annex reopened in the spring of 2019 after a $24.6 million renovation and upgrade.

 Paradise Inn has a café and a grand dining room, so guests don’t have to rough it, but they shouldn’t expect modern amenities such as Wi-Fi internet, TV or telephones.
 Some rooms have private baths, while guests in lodge rooms share bathrooms.

 For an unforgettable view on clear, calm days, drive 3.5 miles past the visitor center to Reflection Lake and take in a mirror image of the mountain, a memory to hold until you return to tackle another part of this expansive, iconic park.